Stoke-on-Trent Council Homes

 - Home for Working Boys, 2 Stanley Street, Tunstall

 - Hostel for Girls, Tunstall

-Surviving records for council-run children's homes are generally held in each council's own internal archives.
+The involvement of local authorities in the running of children's homes dates from 1930, when they took over the running of the poor relief system previously administered by Boards of Guardians.
+Surviving records for council-run children's homes may be held in each council's own internal archives.
 Prior to 1991, however, when a legal requirement was introduced for councils to retain records of children leaving their care, the survival of such records is very variable.
 Contact details for local authorities in the UK can be found on the website of the Care Leavers Association (CLA).
 The CLA also provides guidance on accessing childhood care files, which are normally only open to the individuals they relate to.

 Older records may sometimes be placed with the relevant county or borough record office.
-Many of these offices have online catalogues of their holdings and also contribute to the National Archives' Discovery database.
+Many of these repositories have online catalogues of their holdings and also contribute to the National Archives' Discovery database.
 Note that records containing personal data usually have access closed for a period of fifty years or more.

-Older material relating to Stoke on Trent Council homes may exist at:
+Older material relating to Stoke-on-Trent Council homes may exist at:

 - Stoke on Trent City Archives, Hanley Library, Bethesda Street, Hanley, Stoke on Trent ST1 3RS.

-Some records relating to council-run homes, for example inspection reports, are held by The National Archives (TNA).
-Again, a closure period may apply to these records.
+Some records relating to council-run homes, for example inspection reports (though not resident lists etc.), are held by The National Archives (TNA).
+A closure period may apply to these records.